-- (ii) valued, in relation to a property transaction, by an independent valuer that meets the requirements of Chapter 6; - (iii) consistent with the investment objectives and strategy of the scheme; and - (iv) in the best interests of holders. - (d) Any transactions between the scheme and any of its connected persons shall be carried out in accordance with the requirements set out in Chapter 8. - 14.
-Annual Accounting Period
+- (c) All transactions carried out by or on behalf of the scheme shall be: - (i) carried out at arm's length and on normal commercial terms; - (ii) valued, in relation to a property transaction, by an independent valuer that meets the requirements of Chapter 6; - (iii) consistent with the investment objectives and strategy of the scheme; and - (iv) on terms that are fair and reasonable and in the best interests of holders. - (d) Any transactions between the scheme and any of its connected persons shall be carried out in accordance with the requirements set out in Chapter 8.

+14. Annual Accounting Period